-Black Public Media Awards $225,000 to Creatives of Black Film and Immersive Technology Projects
+Black Public Media Awards $225,000 to Creatives of Black film and Immersive Technology Projects

-Black Public Media (BPM) has awarded a total of $225,000 in funding to three creative teams who competed at its PitchBLACK Forum, which took place Tuesday and Wednesday.
+NEW YORK — Black Public Media (BPM) has awarded a total of $225,000 in funding to three creative teams who competed at its PitchBLACK Forum.

 Two PitchBLACK Forum: Immersive competitors won a total of $75,000 in funding.
-Tamara Shogaolu‘s 40 Acres, a multiplatform exploration of Black American farmers and their relationship with the land, received $50,000.
+40 Acres by Tamara Shogaolu, a multiplatform exploration of Black American farmers and their relationship with the land, received $50,000.
 The project comprises a documentary television series and an augmented reality sculpture that uses electronic textiles.
 The immersive competition jurors applauded the project’s “journalistic aspects, as well as its use of tactile elements.
 We feel like they were coordinated beautifully.”

 Shogaolu is a Los Angeles and Amsterdam-based director, technologist and founder of Ado Ato Pictures.
 Her work has been featured at film festivals, galleries and museums worldwide, including Tribeca Film Festival, the New York Museum of Modern Art and the National Gallery of Indonesia.
 Shogaolu received a BPMplus Fellowship from Black Public Media in 2021 to research and develop 40 Acres.